gispos/AvsPmod/readme_threads.txt

-Access in threads to clip create/release and get frame. on/off: Options menu > 'Access Avisynth in threads'
+Accessing in threads to clip create/release and get frame. on/off: Options menu > 'Accessing AviSynth in threads'

 This option takes precedence for Playback in threads.
 So if this option is set, the playback is also performed with threads.